kfitz/reading-notebook/en/pages/bolter.md

-Bolter, J. David.
+# Bolter, J. David.
 “Ekphrasis, Virtual Reality, and the Future of Writing.”
-In The Future of the Book.
+In *The Future of the Book*.
 Ed.
 Geoffrey Nunberg.
 Berkeley: University of California Press, 1996.
 253-72.

 "For the skeptics, one danger in electronic writing is its apparent detachment from the material basis of all writing."
 (Bolter 253)